Classification of high-dimensional data with spiked covariance matrix structure: Numerical results

 \subsection{Simulated examples}

-We evaluate the performance of the PCLDA rule using three different simulation settings.
-For each simulation setting we set the number of features to $p = 800$ and we generate $n_{1}=n_{2}=100$ data points from each class for the training data and also generate $n_1 = n_2 = 100$ data points from each class for the testing data.
+We consider three different simulation settings.
+For each setting, the number of features is set to $p = 800$ and we generate $n_{1}=n_{2}=100$ data points from each class for the training data and also generate $n_1 = n_2 = 100$ data points from each class for the testing data.
 The classification accuracy of the classifiers in each simulation setting are computed based on $200$ Monte Carlo replications.
-For the mean vectors of the two classes, we set $\mu_{1} = \mathbf{0}_{800}^{T}$ and $\mu_{2} = (\mathbf{1}_{10}^{T},\mathbf{0}_{790}^{T})^{T}$, i.e., the vector $\mu_2$ contains $10$ non-zero entries with values all equal to $1$.
+The mean vectors of the two classes are $\mu_{1} = \mathbf{0}_{800}$ and $\mu_{2} = (\bm{1}_{10},\mathbf{0}_{790})$, i.e., the vector $\mu_2$ contains $10$ non-zero entries with values all equal to $1$.
 We consider the following models for the covariance matrix $\Sigma$.
 These models were considered previously in \citet{Fan2012,ZouHui2012,TonyCai2019,TonyCai2011}, among others.
+Throughout this sub-section, the number of selected features refers to the dimensionality of the representation on which each method operates.
+In particular, $\mathrm{lda} \circ \mathrm{pca}$ performs feature selection in the whitened feature space, whereas other methods select features directly from the raw feature space.
+See \cref{sec: sensitive} for a detailed study in which the sparsity levels of the mean difference $\mu_{2}-\mu_{1}$, the discriminant direction $\beta$, and the whitened direction $\zeta$ are matched.